-The Occupational Therapy program annually admits a class of 30 students to the professional entry level Doctorate (OTD), who begin studies in September each year.
+The Occupational Therapy program annually admits a class of 30 students to the professional entry level Doctorate (OTD).

 - Baccalaureate degree or higher in any field from a regionally accredited college or university.
 Degree may be pending completion at time of application.